wp-plugins/wpsso/readme.txt

 Tested Up To: 3.9.1
 Stable Tag: 2.5.5

-Display your content in the best possible way on Facebook, Twitter, Pinterest, Google+, LinkedIn, etc - no matter how your webpage is shared!
+Display your content in the best possible way on Facebook, Twitter, Pinterest, Google+, etc. - no matter how your webpage is shared!

 == Description ==